mbellman/sequencer2/style-guide.md

 ## Classes
 ### Naming conventions
 1. All class names should use capitalized CamelCase.
-2. All class member names should use lowercased camelCase.
+2. All class member names (variables or methods) should use lowercased camelCase.
 3. Class variable names should be as descriptive as possible.
 If a variable is of a specific type, its name should ideally be the lowercased camelCase equivalent of the type name, e.g. `public someModule: SomeModule = new SomeModule()`.
 If a variable is one of several of a particular class or interface type, defer to a contextually descriptive choice.
 4. Class method names should clearly define their role.
-Avoid names which are terse or vague. **No shorthand or abbreviation is permitted**.
+Avoid names which are terse or vague.
+Exceptions should only be in the event of making an API elegant to use.
 5. If a class method:
     * Performs an action, its name should start with a verb, e.g. `updateCurrentState`, `renderItems`.
     * Retrieves a value (and is not just a `getter`), its name should start with "get", e.g. `getSomeValue`.
     * Returns a boolean, its name should start with an auxiliary verb, e.g. `isLoaded`, `hasState`, `shouldRun`.
     * Represents an event method, it should start with "on" followed by the capitalized event name, e.g. `onUpdate`.

+### Access Modifiers
+1. All public members should be labelled as `public` with the exception of the constructor method.
+2. All `get` and `set` methods should be labelled as `public`.

 ### Order and priority
 1. Class variables should precede class methods.